 Here are some of the things we’ve studied and teasers of what we’re working on finishing right now:

 Functional genotype-by-genotype (G x G) interactions in species interactions occur when the phenotypic effects of one partner’s genotype depend on the genotype in the other interacting partner.
 These genetic effects are also called intergenomic epistasis and are exceptionally important because G x G for fitness is the driving force between coevolution.
 They are also extremely common in the shared extended phenotypes that arise when organisms come together in symbiosis (like the nodule, its metabolism, which ultimately affects the fitness of both plants and rhizobia!).
 So we really cannot hope to understand symbiosis evolution without addressing the underlying genetic interactions between partners and how they percolate up through transcriptomic and metabolic networks to affect symbiotic phenotypes.
 For these reasons, we have spent a lot of time thinking about G x G variation at the phenotypic, transcriptomic, genomic, and theoretical levels.
 Rhizobium effects on plant growth and fitness, and conversely plant effects on rhizobium nodulation and fitness, are determined by the interactions of genes in both partners (Heath 2010; Heath et al. 2010; Heath et al. 2012).
-One thing we have observed, but are still studying, is that these types of G x G interactions can be underlain by major regulatory shifts, i.e., shifts in expression of the three elements of the tripartite rhizobium genomes (Heath et al. 2012), with totally different genetic loci controlling rhizobium partner quality in one plant genotype versus another (Batstone et al. 2022 mBio).
+One thing we have observed is that these types of G x G interactions can be underlain by major regulatory shifts, i.e., shifts in expression of the three elements of the tripartite rhizobium genomes (Heath et al. 2012), with different genetic loci controlling rhizobium partner quality in one plant genotype versus another (Batstone et al. 2022 mBio).
 Despite the theoretical expectation that rhizobia should benefit from “cheating” mutations that improve their fitness at the expense of host plants, most genomic variants in Sinorhizobium populations have concordant effects on host and symbiont fitness (Batstone et al. 2022 ProcB).
 In other words, the variants that increase rhizobium fitness also increase host fitness (and vice versa) – suggesting that cheater alleles in natural populations are rare either from genetic constraints or recent selection.

-Using a hierarchical, spatially-structured sample of both host plants and rhizobium strains from the native range of Medicago and Ensifer, we are using population genomics to better understand coevolution in these partners and contextualize the maintenance of coevolutionary genetic variation (see Heath & Stinchcombe 2014 for a review).
+Using a hierarchical, spatially-structured sample of both host plants and rhizobium strains from the native range of Medicago and Sinorhizobium, we are using population genomics to better understand coevolution in these partners and contextualize the maintenance of coevolutionary genetic variation (see Heath & Stinchcombe 2014 for a review).
 The key symbiosis gene DMI1 is a likely target of geographically-variable selection in Medicago truncatula, in addition to others, and might be associated with partner choice or other aspects of plant-rhizobium interactions (Grillo et al. 2016).
-Populations of Ensifer bacteria have less spatial genetic structure than their host plants overall, but the population structure of at least part of the large, tripartite genome of these bacteria is correlated with their host – possibly facilitating local coadaptation in at least part of the range (Riley et al. in prep).
+Populations of Sinorhizobium bacteria have less spatial genetic structure than their host plants, and patterns of structure are different from the host – possibly inhibiting local specialization (Riley et al. 2022).